 This is also a quick and easy meal, taking no longer than 30 minutes to make.
 Many have asked if they can make this dill pickle soup in a slow cooker, but it doesn’t really work, since you need to get it boiling.
 Plus, it’s ready so quickly, it’s already a time saver.

 This post may contain affiliate links.
 Please read my disclosure policy.

-I chopped my carrots and pickles with the chopper from Pampered Chef...I know so many of you have one.
+I chopped my carrots and pickles with my small chopper.
+I know so many of you have one.
 But don’t worry, you can chop with a knife too.
-The chopper is just faster.
-You do want the carrots and pickles made a little finer than a regular dice.
+The chopper is just faster and you do want the carrots and pickles made a little finer than a regular dice.

 For example, if you slice your carrots into coins, chop each coin into 6 pieces instead of the usual four.